sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 too unphysical, but this is a fairly consequence-free playground for you to explore so just try a different value.

-Once you are happy with the parameters you've chosen you can go to the `File > Save Animation` menu and export your movie!
-There are a lot of options you can choose here, so if you aren't familiar with Paraview just use the defaults.
-Otherwise you can speed up the movie or slow it down.

 Now you have a movie of how BBH coordinates evolve in a SpECTRE simulation!

 ## Exploring DG+FD

-Now that you are able to build, run, and visualize SpECTRE, let's explore a feature that is fairly unique to SpECTRE and is really powerful for handling discontinuities and shocks in our simulations.
+Now that you are able to run, and visualize SpECTRE, let's explore a feature that is fairly unique to SpECTRE and is really powerful for handling discontinuities and shocks in our simulations.
 We call this feature `DG+FD` (it's also sometimes referred to as just `subcell`).